Yolande of Aragon: The Dauphin

 In this struggle, Yolande played a prominent role in surrounding the young Valois king with advisers and servants associated with the House of Anjou.
 She manoeuvred John VI, Duke of Brittany, into breaking an alliance with the English, and was responsible for a soldier from the Breton ducal family, Arthur de Richemont, becoming Constable of France in 1425.
-Yolande gave early and strong support to Joan of Arc, when others had doubts.
-Yolande unquestionably practised realistic politics.
 Using the Constable de Richemont, Yolande was behind the forceful removal of several of Charles VII's advisers.
 Thus, La Trémoille was attacked and forced from the court in 1433.

 The contemporary chronicler Jean Juvenal des Ursins (1433–44), Bishop of Beauvais, described Yolande as "the prettiest woman in the kingdom."
 Bourdigné, chronicler of the house of Anjou, says of her: "She who was said to be the wisest and most beautiful princess in Christendom."
 Later, King Louis XI of France recalled that his grandmother had "a man's heart in a woman's body."
 A twentieth-century French author, Jehanne d'Orliac, wrote one of the few works specifically on Yolande, and noted that the duchess remains unappreciated for her genius and influence in the reign of Charles VII.
 "She is mentioned in passing because she is the pivot of all important events for forty-two years in France", while "Joan [of Arc] was in the public eye only eleven months."

 Yolande retired to Angers and then to Saumur.
 She continued to play a role in politics.
 When the bishopric in Angers fell vacant, she threatened Charles VII's candidate with beheading if he showed up in the city.
 The king backed down and the post went to her secretary.
 At least from 1439 onwards, her granddaughter Margaret of Anjou came to live with her.
 Yolande taught her not only etiquette and literature, but also how to check account books.
 Her last act before her death was to prepare Margaret for a possible marriage with Frederick III, Holy Roman Emperor.
 She received his ambassadors in Samur and presented her granddaughter to them.
 She died at the town house of the Seigneur de Tucé in Saumur on 14 November 1442.

 Marriage and issue

-She was betrothed in 1390 to Louis, the heir of Anjou (who had one year earlier succeeded in conquering Naples and become King Ludovico II of Naples), and married him on 2 December 1400 at Montpellier.
+She was betrothed in 1390 to Louis, the heir of Anjou (who had one year earlier succeeded in conquering Naples and become King Louis II of Naples), and married him on 2 December 1400 at Montpellier.
 Their children were: